jchonig/tempest_influx/README.md

 proxy.

-Docker host networking is required to receive the UDP broadcasts, inless some type of proxy is used.
+Docker host networking is required to receive the UDP broadcasts, unless some type of proxy is used.

 ## Tempest WX Broadcast Formats